 Moving up one size in Hallberg-Rassy's range took us to the HR48 (or its predecessor the HR46).
 The HR 48 is a relatively modern design and therefore commands a premium price, even second hand.
 As a result, we saw from our calculations that we would be paying a lot of money for only 5 extra feet in boat length.
 We thought about this quite a lot and decided that the Hallberg-Rassy 53 therefore seemed an altogether better choice.
 The design is older, and in our eyes also more elegant.
 Because of this older design, the economic outlay needed to acquire and update an HR53 can be considerably less than what was required for e.g. an HR48.
 For a smaller initial investment you get 10 extra feet (and double the weight)!!
 Of course an older boat needs extra care, (lots of extra) money and attention to bring her up to date.
 But on balance, it seemed like a no-brainer.
 I had looked also at the Hallberg-Rassy 49, a truly ocean-going four-wheel drive kind of yacht - as an alternative.
 But the number of HR49s available was absolutely zilch when we were looking for a next boat.
 With a D/L of 268 (by my calculations - others only come to 264!), the HR53 is a border-line case of being either a moderately heavy, or a heavily moderate displacement vessel...
 So a Hallberg-Rassy 53 it was going to be.

 During the summer of 2015 we started looking around in earnest for a suitable Hallberg-Rassy 53.
 For good measure we also checked out a few HR48s, and kept our eyes open for any HR49 hanging around.
 Much as we find each and every Hallberg-Rassy an incredibly beautiful boat, we decided, after seeing a couple of Hallberg-Rassies 53, that the HR53 definitely was "our" kind of boat.
 In July 2015, we had a really beautiful HR53 in our sights, Seaquest, put up for sale by Nova Yachting of Bruinisse in The Netherlands.
 We spent several weekends looking her over and discussing whether we should or shouldn't go for her.
 Alas, when we finally made up our minds, we were told by Nova, the Dutch Hallberg-Rassy dealer, that she had been sold to a lucky couple of Dutch people just 20 hours before we had communicated our decision to buy Seaquest.
 We were absolutely shattered and utterly devastated (see mouse)!
-We were a bit non-plussed though to see Seaquest (in the meantime he had another name) was put up for sale again towards the end of 2018!
+We were a bit non-plussed though to see Seaquest (in the meantime she had been given another name) was put up for sale again towards the end of 2018!
+In July 2019 we by chance saw the owner of Seaquest who was admiring our boat in Bruinisse... a small world; he was thinking of buying another boat for long distance sailing!

 The essentials of the future Ngahue IV (hull, deck & propulsion) were sound, as confirmed by an extensive survey understaken in two steps by Mr Uwe Baykowski of Kiel.
 Our immediate attention was directed towards the boat's rigging (much of it the original standing rigging from 1995 - an absolute no-no for our insurers to allow us to go from Kiel to Belgium without replacing the whole lot) and her electronics (some of that also original from 1995).
 See the Technical page on Ngahue IV to see how we have "Furuno-ised" whole swathes of the boat's electronics and how the Reckmann company renewed our standing rigging!
 Pictured here is the layout of our HR53 - it also shows off the "traditional" (that is to say traditional for 1990s designs) lines of her hull shape!